Detransition, Baby: Reese

+Ames

+One of the protagonists and a narrator of some chapters.
+Ames, or Amy before his detransition, was Reese's lover for a period.
+After their detransition, Ames is still unsure of his identity as a male.
+Ames works for Katrina and his relationship with her has resulted in the pregnancy that is a focal point for this book.

+Katrina

+Katrina is a Chinese Jewish cisgender woman who is Ames's boss and current lover.
+Before the events of the novel she experienced a miscarriage that led to her divorce with her former husband.
+Through her relationship with Ames and later Reese, she begins questioning her own identity as a heterosexual woman and potential mother.

+Stanley

+Stanley is a cisgender man who had a relationship with Reese prior to Reese and Ames’ relationship.
+The reignition of Reese and Stanley's relationship culminates in the end of her relationship with Ames.

+Garrett (The Cowboy)

+Garrett is one of Reese's lovers, whom she refers to as her “cowboy."
+Garrett is married and previously contracted HIV from another trans woman with whom he cheated on his wife.
+Garrett uses Reese only for sex and keeps his relationship with her and his own family separate.

 Background

 Peters has stated that the character of Ames is inspired by an experience she had in 2016, when she visited Mexico and wore a suit to pass as male and avoid questions from customs about her male passport.
 Peters reflected that the novel is written in the genre of a soap opera and that the novel's characters talk "how I talk with my friends."
 In 2021, Peters said that while she was writing the book in 2018, "I was just thinking about what was going to be funny for my friends and what was pertinent to our lives", and "I had the freedom to imagine trans people as just quotidian, boring, flawed people.
 I wasn't engaging with trans people as an embattled group."

 The dedication for Detransition, Baby is addressed to "divorced cis women".
 Peters' reasoning for this is that "divorced cis women must start over at a point in adulthood when they're supposed to be established", which she compares to what trans women experience.

 Detransition, Baby was one of the first novels written by an out trans person to be published by a big-five publishing house.